 Disclosure:It is important you understand that we may receive commissions when you click our links and make purchases.
 However, this does not impact our reviews and comparisons.
 All opinions are our own we pride ourselves on keeping our articles fair and balanced.
 For more info see our disclosure statement.

 Simply put, mosquitoes are neither attracted nor repelled by light.
-As a matter of fact, most species avoid daylight entirely and wait for dawn, dusk, or evening to hunt to avoid the scorching heat.
-The same goes for artificial light.
+As a matter of fact, most species avoid light as much as possible and wait for dawn, dusk, or evening to hunt to avoid the scorching heat.

 But why do they seem to swarm around porch or patio lights?

-However, most mosquitoes actually maintain a distance from these.
+However, most mosquitoes actually maintain a distance from these artificial lights.
 What you may actually be noticing swarming around your lights or bug zappers might just be normal flying insects like midges – which resemble mosquitoes but are actually harmless.

 What mosquitoes are really attracted to are carbon dioxide, heat, and body odor.
-All of which have a minimal correlation to light but directly relate to living things like animals and us humans.
+All of these have a minimal correlation to light but directly relate to living things like animals and us humans.